RobinsonKhwairakpam/Video-Game-Reviews/README.md

 # Video-Game-Reviews
-- A Full-Stack MERN app that performs CRUD operations.
+- A Full-Stack MERN app for video-game reviews.
 - Can add/update/delete video game reviews stored in the MongoDB cloud.
-- Uses Context API state management and JWT Authentication.
+- Uses Redux toolkit state management